-Sous Vide refers to the technique of sealing food an airtight plastic bag and then cooking it in temperature-controlled water bath.
-The technique is quite old by now and has been used in the best restaurants in the world including the French Laundry and Per Se.
-Our friend, Chef Rich Rosendale has a full master class (that is excellent) on the art of sous vide.
+Sous Vide refers to the technique of sealing food in an airtight plastic bag and then cooking in a temperature-controlled water bath.
+The technique is quite old and has been used in the best restaurants in the world including the French Laundry and Per Se.
+Our friend, Chef Rich Rosendale, has a full master class (that is excellent) on the art of sous vide.

-I got to admit it took me a long time to come around to enjoying sous vide.
+I must admit, it took me a long time to come around to enjoying sous vide.

 If you are an avid "Grill Master" like I am, you may struggle to come to terms with the efficiency of sous vide.
-If you have never cooked sous vide, know that it is not even half as exciting as firing up the grill... it is kind of bland and soulless.
+If you have never cooked sous vide, know that it is not even half as exciting as firing up the grill.
+It is kind of bland and well, soulless.

 Want to cook a short rib for 72 hours?
 Easy.